StephanOrgiazzi/convertav1/README.md

 ## How It Works

-The script performs intelligent video conversion with the following workflow:
+The application is built on top of **ffmpeg**, the industry-standard multimedia framework. ffmpeg and ffprobe are **bundled directly into the executable** - no separate installation required!
+The app performs intelligent video conversion with the following workflow:

 ### 1. **Input Analysis & Validation**